pablo-parra/microservices_poc/README.md

 # microservices_poc
-Proof of concept of microservices based on Spring Cloud
+Proof of concept of microservices based on Devonfw (Spring Cloud).
+More info [here](https://github.com/devonfw/devon/wiki/devon-microservices)

 ## The Project Includes